ba-13/Tracker_AerialRobotics/README.md

 ## `./Tracker-firefly`

 Attaching a camera to firefly provided by this [repo](https://github.com/ethz-asl/rotors_simulator), tracking a Husky by varying the pose of both, Husky and Firefly.

+## `./csrt_tracker`

+A self-sufficient package that implements a mav that can track and follow a prey.
+Under-development presently.